HypixelDev/PublicAPI/Documentation/games/SkyClash.md

 Example Stats: https://gist.github.com/Plancke/5b5cbb93cf2241490391877a5538dd60

-## SkyClash has been removed from the Hypixel Network on May 2, 2019.
-The API still stays intact.
+SkyClash has been removed from the Hypixel Network.
+Read the forum post [here](https://hypixel.net/threads/clarifications-about-skyclash.2031767/).
+The API will still stay functional.

 ```json
 {